 Women's brains light up like Christmas trees when they experience an orgasm, a new book has claimed

-Author of “Dirty Minds” Kayt Sukel, who started writing the book after going through a divorce, participated in experiments using scans at Rutgers University to see what kind of activity happens in the brain when someone experiences an orgasm, a major newspaper reported.
+Author Kayt Sukel, who started writing the book after going through a divorce, participated in experiments using scans at Rutgers University to see what kind of activity happens in the brain when someone experiences an orgasm, according to news reports.

 The doctors and radiologists collected data from the reactions in Sukel’s brain.

 “The brain lights up like a Christmas tree,” she said.

 Sukel evaluated what goes on in the brain during sex to an epileptic seizure.

 It was not just orgasms that caused a unique activity in the brain but also love that indicated distinct results on scans.